RFoxtea/rvmark-engine/README.md

 # rvmark

-A tree-based hypertext framework with a custom markup language and static site generator.
+A tree-based hypertext framework with a human-maintainable markup language, static site generator, and federation protocol.
-Each `.rvmark` file compiles to a HTML page with graceful degradation.

 This repository is the **rvmark engine**: the static site generator and runtime.